atorus-research/xportr/README.md

 `xportr` is designed for clinical programmers to create CDISC compliant data sets - **ADaM** or **SDTM**.
-Essentially, this package has two big components to it - building CDISC compliant data sets and checking compliance of the data sets.
+Essentially, this package has two big components to it - writing XPT files with well-defined metadata and checking compliance of the data sets.
 The first set of tools are designed to allow a clinical programmer to build a CDISC compliant XPT file directly from R.
  The second set of tools are to perform checks on your data